firefoxfoxthrot/developer-web-site/_pages/sskr.md

 assets, and thus the assets.

-SSKR resolves the Single Point of Failure (SPOF) represented by a seed by allowing a backup of the seed to be in a way that doesn't introduce a Single Point of Compromise (SPOC) to the system.
+SSKR resolves the Single Point of Failure (SPOF) represented by a seed by allowing a backup of the seed to be created in a way that doesn't introduce a Single Point of Compromise (SPOC) to the system.
 It does by using Shamir's Secret Sharing to shard a secret, with the intent being that the shares are then placed in discrete, remote locations.
-The seed can only be recovered.
+The seed can only be recovered if a sufficient threshold of shares are then combined.

 ## How Does SSKR Work?